dgafka/php-architect-ebook-shop-demo/README.md

 ## Implementations

-1. `1-version-sql`
+1. `1-version-sql (DBAL)`
 This provides implementation using SQLs only
-2. `2-version-model (Making application more maintainable)`
+2. `2-version-model (DDD,Aggregates,Value Objects)`
-This provides implementation by introducing Model
+This provides implementation by introducing Model to make application more maintainable.
-3. `3-version-messaging (Making application stable)`
+3. `3-version-messaging (CQRS,Events,Asynchronicity)`
-This provides implementation that is extended by Messaging architecture
+This provides implementation that is extended by Messaging architecture to make application more solid and stable.

 ## Configuration